ENGL C1000 4 Units

 Prerequisite: ENGL 122

 This course provides further instruction on gathering, synthesizing/organizing and writing news in journalistic style across multiple platforms resulting in the production of the campus newspaper as well as development of editorial leadership skills.
-Topics include the role of the journalist and related legal and ethical issues.
+Topics include the role of the journalist and related legal, ethical, social and cultural issues.
 Students will report and write based on their original interviews and research to produce news content.
 Experiences may include covering speeches, meetings and other campus events, writing under deadline, and use of AP Style.

 Associate Degree Applicable